-The output in the console window tells us that this dataframe has 246 rows and 5 columns (or variables).
+The output in the console window reports the number of rows, comma the number of variables (or columns).
+This dataframe has 246 rows and 5 columns (or variables).

 Rows and columns are the building blocks of dataframes.
 Starting by understanding whether the number of rows and columns you have is reasonable is always a good place to begin.
 There are about 20 jurisdictions in the Washington area, and the data set has 11 years, so this seems like a reasonable number of rows.